 Foundations in Bioethics I and II

-In the first year of study, all graduate students in the MA in Bioethics program are required to complete the interdisciplinary core of 12 credit hours (the equivalent of four courses), extending over two semesters.
+In the first year of study, all graduate students in the MA in Bioethics and Medical Humanities program are required to complete the interdisciplinary core of 12 credit hours (the equivalent of four courses), extending over two semesters.
 This core seminar, “BETH 401: Foundations in Bioethics I” (six credits), and “BETH 402: Foundations in Bioethics II” (six credits), is taught by faculty in the Department of Bioethics.
 The course covers ten basic topic areas in bioethics: death and dying; the therapeutic relationship; methods and theory in bioethics; organ transplantation; health care justice; defining "health care needs"; reproduction and fertility; families, babies and children; research ethics; genetics.
 The class meets twice per week in the evenings for seminar sessions (two hours per session.)

 Clinical Ethics Rotation